envisioning/vocab/vocab/contextual-retrieval.md

 ---
 category: CORE, DATA
+generality:
+- 0.735
+- 0.712
+- 0.69
+- 0.67
+- 0.65
+- 0.63
+- 0.61
 slug: contextual-retrieval
 summary: AI-driven search technique that retrieves information based on the broader context of a query, rather than relying solely on exact keywords or phrases.
 title: Contextual Retrieval
 ---